cokeSchlumpf/rethink-it/bluemix/ifttt-node-bluemix.md

-# Building a home automation solution with Hue, IFTTT and NodeRED on Bluemix in 15 Minutes
+# Building a home automation solution with Hue, IFTTT and Node-RED on Bluemix in 15 Minutes

 Philips Hue is a lightning system which is enabled to be used as an IoT device.
 This tutorial explains how the state of the Philips Hue lights is controlled by complex rules based on location data received from a mobile device and sunrise/ sunset information from a weather service.
-You will learn how to build an easy extendable home automation solution in just a view minutes leveraging free available tools like IFTTT, NodeRED and IBM Bluemix.
+You will learn how to build an easy extendable home automation solution in just a view minutes leveraging free available tools like IFTTT, Node-RED and IBM Bluemix.

 ---